david-c-street/tech-writing-samples/index.md

 App 2 | Instagram | Social media | ...
 ... | ... | ... | ...

-The columns are listed starting from zero, because that is how Python counts entries in a list.
-We'll use those column index numbers throughout this project to refer to a partcular piece of data.
-So even though Python represents the data in a slightly different way, we'll make functions to handle the data as if it were in a spreadsheet with rows and columns.
+The columns are listed starting from zero, because that's how Python counts entries in a list.
+We'll use those column index numbers throughout this project to refer to a particular piece of data.
+Even though Python represents the data in a slightly different way, we'll make functions to handle the data as if it were in a spreadsheet with rows and columns.

 We already see what data will be most useful: categories (prime_genre for the App Store), ratings and reviews.
-In the next step we'll take a closer look at what that data looks like.
+In the next step, we'll take a closer look at what that data looks like.

 ### Step 2: Check and clean the data

 In a perfect world, data would be error-free and consistent.
 Most data is not, so we need to check and clean our data.

 As a warning, this is the longest part of the project.
-That's not uncommon either.
-In most data science projects, dealing with errors, outliers and data quality takes a lot of time.
-Some data scientist joke that data cleaner would be a more appropriate job title.
+That's not uncommon.
+In most data science projects, dealing with data errors, outliers and quality takes a lot of time.
+Some data scientists joke that data cleaner would be a more appropriate job title.

-We'll start by breaking the data down by category to check for anything suspiscious.
+We'll start by breaking the data down by category to check for anything suspicious.

 **Write a function to count how many apps have a particular value in one column**